What is Amazon VPC?

 By launching your instances into a VPC instead of EC2-Classic, you gain the ability to:

-Assign static private IP addresses to your instances that persist across starts and stops
+Assign static private IPv4 addresses to your instances that persist across starts and stops

 Assign multiple IP addresses to your instances